China's Nuclear Fuel Cycle

 In May 2013 CNNC and CGN announced that they would build a new China Nuclear Fuel Element Co (CNFEC) plant at Daying Industrial Park in Heshan and Jiangmen city, Guangdong province, and it would have 1000 tU/yr capacity by 2020.
 Construction was due to start in 2013, but in July the plan for this location was abruptly cancelled.
-Some of this capacity may be built at Cangzhou in Hebei province.
-The CNY 45 billion Industry park was also to involve a conversion plant and an enrichment plant.
+Some of this capacity is likely to be built at Cangzhou in Hebei province.
+The CNY 45 billion industrial park was also to involve a conversion plant and an enrichment plant.

 In order meet its goal of being self-sufficient in nuclear fuel supply, additional fuel production capacity will be required.
 However, the fuel for Taishan being supplied to CGN by Areva, comprising the two first cores and 17 reloads, will be fabricated in France.
 Also the fuel for Tianwan 3&4 is being supplied by Russia’s TVEL until 2025, along with help to equip the Yibin plant to produce from then, under a $1 billion contract with Jiangsu Nuclear Power Corporation (JNPC) and the China Nuclear Energy Industry Corporation (CNEIC).*